delton137/delton137.github.io/_posts/2021-10-10-Appoint-Dr-Martine-Rothblatt-to-Lead-the-NIH.md

 facebookcomments: true
 author: Dan Elton
 layout: hidden_post
-permalink: /2021/10/10/Appoint-Dr-Martine-Rothblatt-to-Lead-the-NIH
+permalink: /2021/10/08/Appoint-Dr-Martine-Rothblatt-to-Lead-the-NIH
 categories:
   - NIH
 tags:
   - NIH
 ---

-*NOTE: I have no idea if Dr. Rothblatt actually wants this position.
-Also, I never expected this position to go anywhere, the point is just to get people think differently and more importantly, think bolder!*

-**If you like this idea, [sign the petition on Change.org!](https://chng.it/XMMwQjhp)**
+*IMPORTANT NOTE: I have no idea if Dr. Rothblatt actually wants this position.
+Also, I never expected this position to go anywhere, the reason I wrote this was to get people to think more boldly when considering who to put in charge of NIH!
+That said if you like this idea, you can [sign the petition on Change.org!](https://chng.it/XMMwQjhp)*

 <figure> <img  src="/assets/pictures/Martine_Rothblatt/Martine_Rothblatt_2006June-marnasdaqsmiling-scaled-1-768x512.jpeg" alt="" width="493" /></figure>
 ## Bigger.
 Bolder.
 Faster.